znzsofficial/NClientV3/README.md

 An unofficial NHentai Android Client.
 This is a fork of the original Project by [@Dar9586](https://github.com/Dar9586) found [here](https://github.com/Dar9586/NClientV2)

-This app  works for devices from API 28 (Android 9) and above.
+This app works for devices from API 26 (Android 8) and above.

+For Devices Running Android 8 (SDK 26 and 27) there is a separate SDK with `pre28` in the name.
+Support for this Version of the app will be reduced.

 Releases: <https://github.com/maxwai/NClientV3/releases>